 In a nutshell, CPA Exam is indeed a tough nut to crack.
 However, you can still tame the beast with an intelligent plan and even better execution.
 Start with being well-informed about everything.
 Then, climb up the ladder of success with one step at a time.

-This has been a guide to How Hard is the CPA exam?
-Here we discuss the various aspects of the CPA Exam and its influence on its perceived difficulty.
+This article has been a guide to How Hard is CPA exam?
+Here we discuss how to pass the CPA Exam & its influence on its perceived difficulty with pass rates.
 Also, we discuss the tips to pass the exam on your very first attempt.
-You may also have a look at the below articles to compare CPA with other examinations –
+You may also have a look at the below articles to compare CPA with other examinations: –